Server Provisioning

 If you select Karpenter, you’ll have additional options to define how your infrastructure scales.
 Alternatively, you can leave everything on default and proceed to the next step.

-A modal will appear showing the server creation is in progress.
-After the creation is complete, you’ll see a confirmation message.
-You can now proceed to deploy applications to the newly created server.
+Click the "Create Server" button to finish set up.
+After the creation is complete, you can proceed to deploy applications to the newly created server.

 Deleting Servers